 The Notes are issued for capital adequacy regulatory purposes with the intention that all the proceeds of the Notes be eligible under the then Applicable Regulations as at least Tier 2 Capital of the Issuer.

 If as a result of any change in the Applicable Regulations (or an official application or interpretation thereof), on or after the Issue Date, all the proceeds of any outstanding Notes would cease to be eligible as at least Tier 2 Capital of the Issuer, the Issuer has the right to exchange or vary the Notes, subject (among other things) to such exchange or variation not being prejudicial to the Noteholders, so that after such exchange or variation they would be so eligible.
-Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes (but not before 30 September 2019, unless permitted by the then Applicable Regulations) early as further described in Early redemption risk above and in Terms and Conditions of the Notes - Redemption and Purchase.
+Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes early as further described in Early redemption risk above, Redemption of the Notes is subject to certain conditions below and in Terms and Conditions of the Notes - Redemption and Purchase.